Watch Out for These Medicare Enrollment Period Scams (2025)

 If an agent talks about products not mentioned in your SoA – or they never asked for one – they are either a scammer or are not following the Medicare rules.

-New for this enrollment period for 2024 plan enrollments, there must be 48 hours between the time an SoA is signed and the time of the appointment.
+For the enrollment period for 2025 plans, there must be 48 hours between the time an SoA is signed and the time of the appointment.

 The only exceptions are walk-ins or those scheduled within 4 days of the close of the enrollment period.